Wiggle-Ryutsuki/CPE112-Queues-Clues/README.md

 If the player types in "use" then an item's name, then the player can interact with that item.

 ### Looking Around
-If the player types "Look" in the terminal, the description of the locations would be displayed again, but being more descriptive and helpful so as to act as a way to give hints to the user
+If the player types "Look" in the terminal, the description of the locations would be displayed again, but being more descriptive and helpful so as to act as a way to give hints to the user.
-Area information
-Picking this option 3 times will give more obvious clues.

 ### Instructions
 Typing in "Instructions" or "help" would display a guide on how to use the program.